 Socotra is 250 miles south (500 km) of the Arabian Peninsula, technically, part of Yemen, but 30 million years of isolation have made the island unique.
 The relaxed pace of life is completely dominated by nature, so much the people on the island use their own calendar with 24 months, each month marking a small seasonal change.
 There is a month for when it rains, a month for when the wind blows and even a month for when crabs cover the beaches.
 Socotra has more than 800 endemic species of plants and animals.
 Only Hawaii and the Galapagos have more.

-About 50,000 people live on the island – most are fishermen.
-No tourists to speak of due to the perception, understandably, that Socotra as part of Yemen is being a dangerous place.
-But its safe for people to come here, absolutely, 100 percent
+About 80,000 people live on the island – most are fishermen.
+No tourists to speak of due to the perception, understandably, that Socotra as part of Yemen is a dangerous place.
+It’s 100% safe for people to come here.

-Day 6: Sunday, we will leave Socotra early afternoon to catch our flight back to Dubai.
+Day 6: We will leave Socotra early afternoon to catch our flight back to Dubai.